This post may contain affiliate links. Read my disclosure policy.

 - Preheat your oven to 450°F.

-- Cut the polenta into ½ in. cubes, and place in a single layer, not touching, on a baking sheet coated with olive oil or cooking spray.
+- Cut the polenta into 1/2 inch cubes and place in a single layer, not touching, on a baking sheet coated with olive oil or cooking spray.
 Spray some more olive oil or cooking spray over the cubes.

 - Bake for 25-30 minutes, turning every 8-10 minutes, until browned and crispy.